brianhie/evolocity/docs/README.rst

 Evolocity
 =========

-Evolocity implements evolutionary velocity (evo-velocity), which constructs ordered protein sequence landscapes by using the local evolutionary predictions enabled by language models to enable global evolutionary insight.
+Evolocity implements evolutionary velocity (evo-velocity), which models a protein sequence landscape as an "evolutionary vector field" by using the local evolutionary predictions enabled by language models to enable global evolutionary insight.

 .. image:: ../cyc_stream.PNG
    :width: 450